this is not how I thought things would turn out

 In February 2017, I was diagnosed with brain cancer.
 (A grade II diffuse astrocytoma on my brain stem if the details interest you.)
 Forced to quit my 9 to 5 as a technical copywriter, I underwent brain surgery to biopsy the tumor and radiation and chemotherapy to try and beat it into submission.
 It shrank a little, but the damn thing is still sitting there and considered inoperable.

-Speaking of telling my story, I’m publishing a memoir to pay the bills.
-My narcissistic ex-husband thinks Who You Gonna Believe is about him, but really it’s about how being married to a compulsive liar taught me not to put up with assholes and how applying that take-no-shit philosophy to medical appointments probably saved my life.
-At the moment, it’s only available to my Patreon supporters but a $1 pledge gets you access.
+I’m self-publishing a webserial memoir funded by Patrons to pay the bills.
+Who You Gonna Believe is about how being married to a compulsive liar and narcissist taught me not to put up with jerks and how applying that take-no-shit philosophy to medical appointments probably saved my life.

 Fun facts about me: I live in Urbana, Illinois with my husband Dan, my dog Boomer, and my cat Izzy.
-I post Zentangle videos on my YouTube channel.
-I’ve been a medical marijuana user since 2016.
-And I consider America’s for-profit healthcare machine a gross violation of basic human rights.
-Notable past employers include: The Saturday Evening Post, John Green, and Wolfram Research.
+I post Zentangle videos on my YouTube channel as my health allows.
+Izzy occasionally makes a guest appearance there.